sinch/ios-proximity-tutorial/readme.md

 		}
 ```

 Now for the easy bit.
-At the end of the createFriend method, add this easy one liner:
+At the end of the createFriend method, add this easy one-liner:

 ```objective-c